 Please retain the shipping carton and packing materials as the audiometer will need calibrating on an annual basis and should be returned to Amplivox in its original shipping carton.

 1.3 Firmware version

 This operating manual is for firmware versions 2T06 onwards.
-To check the version of firmware on your audiometer press and hold the MENU button followed by the TALKOVER button.
+To check the version of firmware on your audiometer press the OPTIONS button followed by the TALKOVER button.

 1.4 Standard contents